Howard Morris

 Howard Jerome Morris (September 4, 1919 – May 21, 2005) was an American actor, comedian, and director.
-He was best known for his role in The Andy Griffith Show as Ernest T. Bass, and as "Uncle Goopy" in a celebrated comedy sketch on Sid Caesar's Your Show of Shows (1954).
-He did voices for television shows such as The Flintstones (1962–1965), The Jetsons (1962–1987), The Atom Ant Show (1965–1966), and Garfield and Friends (1988–1994).
+He was best known for his roles in The Andy Griffith Show as Ernest T. Bass and as Uncle Goopy in a celebrated comedy sketch on Sid Caesar's Your Show of Shows (1954).
+He did voices for television shows such as The Flintstones (1962-1965), The Jetsons (1962-1987), The Atom Ant Show (1965-1966), Garfield and Friends (1988-1994), and Cow and Chicken (1997-1999).

 Life and career

 Morris was born to a Jewish family in the Bronx, New York, the son of Hugo and Elsie (née Theobald) Morris.
 His father was a rubber company executive.
 Morris attended New York University on a dramatic arts scholarship.

 During World War II, he was assigned to a United States Army Special Services unit where he was the First Sergeant.
 Maurice Evans was the company commander and Carl Reiner and Werner Klemperer were soldiers in the unit.
 Based in Honolulu, the unit entertained American troops throughout the Pacific.

 He came to prominence in appearances on Sid Caesar's Your Show of Shows (a live sketch comedy series appearing weekly in the United States, from 1950 to 1954).
 In April 1954, Morris joined Caesar and Carl Reiner in "This Is Your Story," an 11-minute takeoff on Ralph Edwards's This Is Your Life.
 Morris claimed it was his favorite sketch role.